A woman with a contemplative expression sits in front of a laptop and stares into the distance.

 Credit counseling

-A credit counselor may work with you to create a debt management plan (DMP) to simplify your debt repayment.
 With this process, you make one monthly payment to the credit counseling agency instead of multiple payments to separate creditors.
-The agency then pays your creditors, so you don’t have to juggle due dates, making debt management easier.
+The agency then pays your creditors.
+You don’t have to juggle due dates or bills, making debt management easier.

-As part of a DMP, your counselor may reach out to your creditors to negotiate a reduction or elimination of the interest charges on all your outstanding debt or to extend your debt repayment timeline.
-However, creditors aren’t obligated to participate.
-Keep in mind that while enrolled in a DMP, you may not be able to use your credit cards or apply for new credit.
-You may even have to close a credit card account, which can hurt your credit score.
+As part of a DMP, your counselor may reach out to your creditors to negotiate a reduction or elimination of the interest charges on all your outstanding debt.
+They may also try to extend your debt repayment timeline.
+However, creditors don’t have to agree to this.

 Bankruptcy